 As for physical deployments, the following trends are occurring:

-● Growing number of clients per access point
+● Growing number of personal devices such as laptops, tablets and smartphones per access point

 ● Growing number of access points per WLAN